-Keywords: Arithmetic sequences, ethnomathematics, mathematical concept
+Keywords: Arithmetic sequences, carving, ethnomathematics, mathematical concept.

-1. INTRODUCTION
+INTRODUCTION

 Mathematical concept can be found in various daily activities.
 This can be observed through various activities such as counting, drawing and estimating.
-Based on the history of mathematics has been used by various groups in different ways (Snipes and Moses, 2001).
-The study of how mathematical activities are carried out by a group of people we are familiar with the term ethnomathematics.

-Ethnomatematics studies the relationship between mathematics and culture (Irfan et al., 2019).
-Culture means peoples' language, place, traditions, and ways of organizing, interpreting, conceptualizing, and giving meaning to physical and social worlds (Ascher, 1991 p.2).
+Based on the history of mathematics has been used by various groups in different ways (Snipes & Moses, 2001).
+The study of how mathematical activities are carried out by a group of people as we known as ethnomathematics.
+Ethnomatematics studies the relationship between mathematics and culture.
+Culture means peoples' language, place, traditions, and ways of organizing, interpreting, conceptualizing, and giving meaning to physical and social worlds (Ascher, 1991).
 Further, we can define culture as integrated science.